5 things to know before starting a business in Croatia

 - Set up a business bank account

-- Gain access to the rights and priveleges of a Croatian company
+- Gain access to the rights and privileges of a Croatian company

 However, there are downsides as well.
 Before starting a business in Croatia, there are 5 things you should absolutely know before pulling the trigger.

-1. Croatian businesses are required by law to have an accountant
+#1 Croatian businesses are recommended to have an accountant

 PDV is Croatia’s VAT (value added tax) system.
-It is a 25% tax added to the sale of all items (10% on select tourism products).
-If you are registered with the PDV system, you are entitled to a refund on all PDV that your company pays out.
+It is a hefty tax added to the sale of most items.
+If you are registered with the PDV system, you are entitled to a refund on all PDV that your company pays to other companies.
 It also means you are required to charge PDV on all of your outgoing invoices, which balances out what you’ve paid in PDV.
 Sounds nice, doesn’t it, but don’t be fooled.
 Once in PDV system:

 - Your accountant has to file PDV on your behalf (which raises your accountant’s fees they will charge you)